Not So Dusty (album)

 Not So Dusty is a compilation album of Slim Dusty songs covered by Australian musicians.
 It was released in Australia by EMI in 1998.
 It was nominated for a 1999 ARIA Award for Best Country Album.

 Not So Dusty received positive reviews and was certified gold.
 Gary Tippet of the Sunday Age gave it 3 stars and Peter Lalor of the Daily Telegraph gave it 7/10 although he noted that most of the Australian country outfits on the album "seem to bland out with their attempt at authentic outings".
 Keith Glass writing in the Sunday Herald Sun says "but what could have been a dodgy concept is mainly highly entertaining."
-The Age's Mike Daly calls it "a splendid tribute by some diverse performer." and the Sunday Mail calls it a "wonderful tribute".
+The Age's Mike Daly calls it "a splendid tribute by some diverse performers." and the Sunday Mail calls it a "wonderful tribute".

 It was reported that Slim Dusty enjoyed the album saying "I've had a lot of tributes over the years but that's a very touching one.
 I feel very honoured – everyone really put their heart and soul into each track."

+At the ARIA Music Awards of 1999, the album was nominated for Best Country Album.